ua-snap/alfresco/README.md

 #SBATCH --output=/path/to/output/alfresco_slurm_%j.out
 ```

-Make sure the `alfresco.json` run configuration file is in the same directory as `alfresco.slurm`, then submit the Slurm job like this:
+Make sure the `alfresco.json` run configuration file is in the same directory as `alfresco.slurm`.
+If you have renamed the `alfresco.json` file or put it in a different directory, make sure these changes are reflected in the `alfresco.slurm` script.
+Then submit the Slurm job like this:

 ```
 $ sbatch alfresco.slurm